koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 ``Linux_ARM64_app_image`` and
 ``Linux_ARM64_zip``.
 Click to download.

 - When the build is completed, stop the ``run.sh`` command.
 Someone might fork _your_ repository, do a pull request and [run code on your raspberry](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners#self-hosted-runner-security).
+Still, with "Limit to users explicitly granted read or higher access" enabled, you would have to explicitly grant the user access first.
 - When the binaries have been downloaded, delete your arduino-ide fork.
 It is no longer needed.

 not truncated.